 The intention of innovation components is to encourage innovative development of streetscapes.
 Innovation components can be pilot projects to test new streetscape infrastructure including low impact development measures.
-Typically found in the amenity zone, but not limited to it, innovation components are meant to be unique and contribute to a memorable pedestrian experience or to demonstrate leadership in sustainability.
+Typically found in the amenity zone, but not limited to it, innovation components are meant to contribute to a memorable pedestrian experience or demonstrate leadership in technical solutions and/or triple bottom line sustainability.
 Innovation components may be cultural inspirations and contribute to neighbourhood character.
 Innovation components also represent ideal situations for educational activities and interpretive signage.